Learning to Encode and Classify Test Executions

-\textbf{Case Studies.} We evaluate our approach using 15 subject programs and tests from different application domains - a single module from Ethereum project~\cite{ethereum}, a module from Pytorch~\cite{pytorch}, two different components within Microsoft SEAL encryption library~\cite{sealcrypto}, a smart pointer library~\cite{vptr}, a Linux stream editor~\cite{sed} and 9 network protocols from L7-filter~\cite{l7filter}.
-We found our approach for designing a NN classification model was feasible and effective for each of these programs.
-We achieved high accuracies in detecting both failing and passing traces, with an average precision of 97\% and recall of 98\%.
-Only a small fraction of the overall traces (average 9\%) needed to be labelled for training the classification models.
+\textbf{Case Studies.} We evaluate our approach using 4 subject programs and tests from different application domains - a single module from Ethereum project~\cite{ethereum}, a module from Pytorch~\cite{pytorch}, one component within Microsoft SEAL encryption library~\cite{sealcrypto} and a Linux stream editor~\cite{sed}.
+One of the 4 subject programs were accompanied by both passing and failing tests that we could directly use in our experiment.
+The remaining three programs were only accompanied by passing tests.
+We treated these programs as reference programs.
+We then generated PUTs by artificially seeding faults into them.
+We generated traces through the PUTs using the existing tests, labelling the traces as passing or failing based on comparisons with traces from the reference program.
+We trained a NN model for each PUT using a fraction of the labelled traces.
+We found our approach for designing a NN classification model was effective for programs from different domains.
+We achieved high accuracies in detecting both failing and passing traces, with an average precision of 89\% and recall of 88\%.
+Only a small fraction of the overall traces (average 15\%) needed to be labelled for training the classification models.

-In summary, the paper makes the following contributions: \begin{itemize}[itemsep = 0pt, topsep = 0pt, partopsep=0pt] \item Given a SUT and its test inputs, we provide a framework that instruments the SUT and gathers test execution traces as sequences of method invocations and final global state. \item A NN component for encoding variable-sized execution traces into fixed length vectors. \item A NN for classifying the execution traces as pass or fail. \item We provide empirical evidence that this approach yields effective test oracles for programs and tests from different application domains. \end{itemize}
+In summary, the paper makes the following contributions: \begin{itemize}[itemsep = 0pt, topsep = 0pt, partopsep=0pt] \item Given a PUT and its test inputs, we provide a framework that instruments the PUT and gathers test execution traces as sequences of method invocations. \item A NN component for encoding variable-sized execution traces into fixed length vectors. \item A NN for classifying the execution traces as pass or fail. \item We provide empirical evidence that this approach yields effective test oracles for programs and tests from different application domains. \end{itemize}